-Please also refer to FEI Guidelines on Use of Tack, Equipment and Dress for latest clarifications, published on the FEI website.
+Please also refer to the FEI TackApp FEI Guidelines on Use of Tack, Equipment and Dress for latest clarifications, published on the FEI website.
 See also Art.
 538.2.1.

 539.1 Training and Exercising

 539.1.1 Compulsory

 An English type saddle and any form of bridle, including double bridle, snaffle, gag or hackamores are compulsory.